Generalized linear mixed model: Model

 has no general closed form, and integrating over the random effects is usually extremely computationally intensive.
 In addition to numerically approximating this integral(e.g. via Gauss–Hermite quadrature), methods motivated by Laplace approximation have been proposed.
 For example, the penalized quasi-likelihood method, which essentially involves repeatedly fitting (i.e. doubly iterative) a weighted normal mixed model with a working variate, is implemented by various commercial and open source statistical programs.

 Fitting a model

-Fitting GLMMs via maximum likelihood (as via AIC) involves integrating over the random effects.
+Fitting generalized linear mixed models via maximum likelihood (as via the Akaike information criterion (AIC)) involves integrating over the random effects.
 In general, those integrals cannot be expressed in analytical form.
 Various approximate methods have been developed, but none has good properties for all possible models and data sets (e.g. ungrouped binary data are particularly problematic).
 For this reason, methods involving numerical quadrature or Markov chain Monte Carlo have increased in use, as increasing computing power and advances in methods have made them more practical.

-The Akaike information criterion (AIC) is a common criterion for model selection.
-Estimates of AIC for GLMMs based on certain exponential family distributions have recently been obtained.
+The Akaike information criterion is a common criterion for model selection.
+Estimates of the Akaike information criterion for generalized linear mixed models based on certain exponential family distributions have recently been obtained.